 HOA Policy: Why Consistent Communication Is Key

-Here are some proven tips and best practices to ensure that your HOA policies make a positive impact on the association and strengthen your reputation for years to come.
+Here are some proven tips and best practices to ensure that your HOA policy positively impacts your community and strengthens the association’s reputation for years to come.

-If you don’t remember anything else, remember this: Good HOA policy starts with the right “why.”
-As a board, make sure you first answer the question, “What’s the purpose behind our policy?”
+As a board, ensure you answer the question, “What’s the purpose behind our policy?”
 In other words, why was the policy introduced?